Problem Solving: integrated methodologies, tools and applications in Lean consulting

 Pareto Diagram

-Bar chart in which the measured variables are arranged in descending order by frequency and their values are expressed in absolute terms (left axis); the line representing cumulative percentages is then superimposed on the diagram (right axis).
+Bar diagram in which the measured variables are arranged in descending order by frequency and the values of the same are expressed in absolute terms (left axis); the line representing the cumulative percentages is then superimposed on the diagram (right axis).

 The tool is used to immediately and visually assess which elements are relevant and their impact

-It is the statistical process of grouping or subdividing data on the basis of attributes or characteristics deemed significant for analysis.
-The purpose is to reorganize the information so that the area in which the causes of the variations (problems) examined reside with high probability can be identified.
+This is the statistical process of grouping or splitting data based on attributes or characteristics deemed significant for analysis.
+The purpose is to reorganize information so that the area in which the causes of the variations (problems) examined reside with high probability can be identified.

-The categories resulting from the stratification can then be used for plotting (one for each feature taken as a reference) histograms, correlation diagrams, Pareto and control charts.
+The categories resulting from stratification can then be used for plotting (one for each characteristic taken as a reference) histograms, correlation diagrams, Pareto and control charts.

 The information provided by such a diagram is exclusively qualitative, while regression techniques must be used to obtain quantitative data.